ShanmugaPriyaan/Catalog/improvements_to_make.md

 - [ ] Change Mango tres plate to box(same as others)
 - [ ] Add catering orders
 - [ ] Add restaurant supply with pictures
-- [ ] reomve coconut shave from Dubai kataifi chocolate picture
+- [ ] remove coconut shave from Dubai kataifi chocolate picture
-- [ ] Change the sign board behind the dubai chocolate brownie from matcha
+- [ ] Change the sign board behind the dubai chocolate brownie and remove matcha word
+- [ ] Align the Ready to Order tab properly(Heavenly treats by angel is not aligned properly)